 All children participate in weekly music classes and have lots of opportunities to join extra-curricular musical activities.
 In the class the children learn about all the key elements of music in a practical and creative way through singing, composing and playing a wide range of instruments from hand held percussion to keyboards and using GarageBand on the IPads.

 Every child is welcome and encouraged to be a part of the choir which meets after school on Mondays.
 Last year we gave several public performances including Snape at the ‘Celebration of Schools Music’ where we were given a special mention.
 It was a thrilling experience for the children.
 On Tuesdays I run a music related club to encourage a wider range of children to get involved in music.
 These have included Keyboards, Learning to Read Music and Young Music Makers.
 This term we will run ‘Learning to Read Music’ in response to the ever growing number of children interested in learning to play a musical instrument.
 On Wednesday there are opportunities for the more advanced musicians to participate in orchestra.
 We currently have flutes, guitar, recorders, trumpet, keyboard and percussion.
 Our youngest member is only 6 but there is no upper limit as we also welcome members of staff to play with us.
-In June we performed at the celebration of the Queen’s 90th Birthday event in Rougham.
+Last June we performed at the celebration of the Queen’s 90th Birthday event in Rougham.

 On Wednesday lunchtimes there is also a recorder club which attracts many of the younger children in the school.
 It is an excellent place for them to begin to learn to read music and equip them with the skills they need to join the orchestra when they are ready.